- 10 Corn Mazes

 967 Main Street, Willimantic, CT 06226 // (860) 423-6777

-The CT Beer Trail has attracted people from all over the country and given them the chance to taste some of the best brews out there.
-The trail offers local Connecticut breweries, brew pubs, beer bars and home brew shops access to an online community that leverages existing marketing efforts under one umbrella to foster and strengthen their shared consumer base and to promote the state's under rated beer culture.
+The CT Beer Trail has attracted visitors from all over the country, offering an opportunity to taste some of the best brews available anywhere.
+To promote the state’s beer culture and to foster and strengthen a shared consumer base, the trail offers local Connecticut breweries, brew pubs, beer bars and home brew shops access to an online community that leverages existing marketing efforts under one umbrella.
 For more brewery locations and information on the Connecticut Beer Trail, visit CTBeerTrail.net.